-In heart disease, the work of the heart is reduced, leading to sub-optimal pumping and increased fatigue.
-The fatigue is awful after carrying out physical tasks that were simple, like using the stairs.
+In heart disease, the efficiency of the heart is reduced, leading to sub-optimal pumping and increased fatigue.
+The fatigue can be pronounced after carrying out physical tasks that were simple, like going up the stairs.

 People with heart disease often compensate for this by sleeping.
 They often need several naps during the day and may sleep at inappropriate times, like at work or even while driving.